 Which players have made the megabucks peddling middling-at-best instrumental skills and generally keeping their heads down?
 Mick Fleetwood, John McVie, Eric Clapton, Phil Selway, Adam Clayton?

 Nick Mason would probably have to be in that list too.
 But then you wonder if the Pink Floyd sticksman has hidden talents – after all, he’s produced the Damned, Robert Wyatt, Gong and Steve Hillage.

-Good musicians seem to really like and respect him and, to be fair, he has always seemed one of rock’s gentlemen.
+Good musicians seem to really like and respect him and he has always seemed one of rock’s gentlemen.

 On the superb, disquieting ‘I’m A Mineralist’, Wyatt rehearses a Peter Gabriel-style blanked-out vocal and Bley inserts some witty Philip Glass Einstein On The Beach-style tomfoolery and a few general pokes at minimalism.

 And she doesn’t scrimp on the silly but menacing lyrics either: ‘Just the thought of ironing gives me spasms of lust’, ‘Mother used to try to meddle in my affairs’, etc…

 ‘Do Ya’ is a highly original, witty evocation of a crumbling relationship, reminiscent of something from Robert Fripp’s Exposure, with Wyatt sounding like he’s at the end of his tether.
 It could almost be the soundtrack to one of those Bruce Nauman man/woman video art pieces.

 There are loads of other treats littered throughout, and even an odd Floyd/Kate Bush-style symphonic rock piece (‘Hot River’).
 Mason adroitly leaves the clever stuff to Bley, generally only picking up the sticks during the riff sections.